Menu

 Place of Origin

-East / Northeast Asia
+East Asia

 Modern Distribution

-The populations where MTDNA haplogroup D5C2 is found include:
+The populations where mtDNA haplogroup D5C2 is found include:

 3. Koreans

-4. Tibetan and other Sino-Tibetan speaking groups
+4. Mongolian and other Central-North Asian groups (low frequency)

 CHAPTER IV